 - If the approval from the ethics committee/institutional review board is required for the planned project this must be clearly stated at the short proposal stage.
 The approval ("Votum") must be submitted online with the full proposal. - Should it not be possible to obtain a final ethical approval before the full proposal deadline due to reasons which are beyond the control of the applicant, the applicant must explain the reasons in the application and send the preliminary approval to the responsible call manager before the jury meeting. - The approval by the ethics committee should be specific for the planned WWTF project; therefore, the title of the project should be the same as on the approval (minor deviations are possible).
-If the title of the approved research differs significantly from the proposed project, a statement must be provided (in the online submission system), confirming that the approval will cover the planned research. - If the main applicant for the ethical approval is not the PI or a co-PI/Core-Team Member of the WWTF proposal, a clear statement must be included in the proposal, in which the PI or co-PI/Core-Team Member confirms that he/she is authorized to conduct the planned research within this ethical approval. - If the planned research is covered by an existing approval, the applicants must submit the extension of the approval ("Verlängerung der Gültigkeit des Votums").
+If the title of the approved research differs significantly from the proposed project, a statement must be provided (in the online submission system), confirming that the approval will cover the planned research. - If the main applicant for the ethical approval is not a core team member of the WWTF proposal, a clear statement must be included in the proposal, in which the core team member confirms that he/she is authorized to conduct the planned research within this ethical approval. - If the planned research is covered by an existing approval, the applicants must submit the extension of the approval ("Verlängerung der Gültigkeit des Votums").
 The above also applies for extensions. - Non-compliance will result in the rejection of the proposal on formal grounds.